password123456/setup-wordpress-with-security-best-practice/README.md

 - If using the REST API, apply IP access restrictions to allow access only from permitted IPs.

 **Install "Disable REST API" Plugin, Activate:**
-1. Go to your WordPress admin dashboard(/wp-admin)
+1. Go to your WordPress admin dashboard
 2. Navigate to Plugins > Add New.
 3. Search for "[Disable REST API](https://wordpress.org/plugins/disable-json-api/)" and install, activate it.
 4. Once activated, the plugin should automatically disable the REST API functionality on your WordPress site.